dhimandipanshi/Onboarding_Funnel_Analysis/README.md

 - Track campaign performance (CTR, open rate, conversion lift)
 - Extend analysis to a 90-day rolling window for trend validation

----

-## 🧾 Summary

-This analysis demonstrates that **growth is constrained by conversion efficiency rather than acquisition volume**.
-By optimizing high-impact funnel stages, the business can unlock significant revenue gains with minimal incremental cost.

-It also highlights how **funnel analytics + dashboarding + segmentation** can directly influence product strategy and decision-making at scale.